TotalVDO123/ott_webapp/platforms/access-bridge/README.md

 Create a `.env.local` file in the root of this project and add the following variables:

 - API_SECRET=customer_v1_secret
+- STRIPE_SECRET=your_stripe_sk
 - BIND_ADDR=localhost
 - BIND_PORT=3000
 - ACCESS_CONTROL_CLIENT=https://cdn-dev.jwplayer.com
 - PLANS_CLIENT=https://daily-sims.jwplayer.com

-Make sure to replace the placeholder values (e.g., customer_v1_secret) with the actual values from your JW Dashboard.
+Make sure to replace the placeholder values (e.g., customer_v1_secret) with the actual value from your JW Dashboard.
-You can also copy and paste the contents of `.env.example` into `.env.local` and just ajust the API_SECRET.
+You can also copy and paste the contents of `.env.example` into `.env.local` and just ajust the API_SECRET and STRIPE_SECRET.

 ## Getting started